PemapolS/hotel-hrm/README.md

 dotnet run
 ```

-5. Open your browser and navigate to `https://localhost:5001` or `http://localhost:5000`
+5. Open your browser and navigate to `http://localhost:5293`

 ## Docker Deployment